TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

 You don't need to read the entire chapter, just lookup the section that is relevant for what you plan to do.

+Or, use the :ref:`cheat-sheet, which contains the most commonly used markup on one page.

 We won't be covering every reST and sphinx markup that is available.
 For more information, see `Restructured Text (reST) and Sphinx CheatSheet
 <http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html>`__